SomethinG FeraL

 Do you sell prints of your pictures?

-If a picture you'd like to purchase isn't in either shop, feel free to send me an ask/DM requesting it and I'll add it :)
+If a picture you'd like to purchase isn't in the shop, feel free to send me an ask/DM requesting it and I'll add it for you :)

 Disclaimer: I'm unable to sell pictures of taxidermy for copyright reasons.